Hong Kong cuisine: Chinese tea

 A large wide variety of tea leaves and combinations are used for Chinese tea.
 In the 1950s and 1960s, citizens would go to tea houses accompanied by their pet birds locked in a bird cage.
+Bird owners would bring their birds to the teahouses to socialize with others.
 Noon tea was an essential break in the middle of the day.
 Tea nowadays goes along with any meal.